 Room for New Ideas

 Trend researchers agree: Creativity is the key competence of the future.
-For six months now, a new meeting room at the tesa Headquarters is facilitating creative meetings and fresher ideas.
+For six months now, a new meeting room at the tesa Headquarters has been facilitating creative meetings and fresher ideas.

 "If you strive to survive in the market of tomorrow, you must rely on the creative potential of your employees.
-They are only once who can sense new customers needs and generate innovations", highlights the renowned management consultant and bestselling author Reinhard K. Sprenger ("Das Pronzip Selbstverantwortung" - The Principle of Personal Responsiblity").
-Yet, flashes of genius and good ideas don't come at the push of a button.
+They are the only ones who can sense new customers' needs and generate innovations", highlights the renowned management consultant and bestselling author Reinhard K. Sprenger ("Das Pronzip Selbstverantwortung" - The Principle of Personal Responsiblity").
+Yet flashes of genius and good ideas don't come at the push of a button.
 Creative experts therefore recommend breaking out of your daily routine.
-This way you may, rethink things and develop different perspectives.
+This way you may rethink things and develop different perspectives.
 A conventional workplace is often not suitable for this venture.